Alternative Certification

 Master’s Coursework

-In Year 2, you’ll continue coursework with our university partner, Washington University in St. Louis, leading to a Master of Arts in Teaching and Learning (MATL) at the end of year two.
-To read more about our university partnership visit the MATL website here.
-LINK.
+In Year 2, participants continue coursework leading to a Master of Arts in Teaching and Learning (MATL) through our university partner, Washington University in St. Louis.
+To read more about our university partnership, visit the MATL website.
 Throughout the second year, you’ll receive support and coaching from Teach St. Louis, designed to help you become an effective teacher.

 Who We Seek